snurdal/Adapter_HTML/README.md

 1. Open the .sln file in Visual Studio 2022.
 2. Ensure that Adapter_HTML is set as the startup project.
 3. Press F5 or click the Start button (▶️) to run the application.
-4 .Once the application is running, the Swagger UI will open automatically at: https://localhost:{PORT}/swagger (replace {PORT} with your actual port number).
+4. Once the application is running, the Swagger UI will open automatically at: https://localhost:{PORT}/swagger (replace {PORT} with your actual port number).
 5. In Swagger UI, locate the /convert endpoint under the appropriate controller.
 6. Click Try it out, then Execute to send a request.